Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 It should be converted to expl07.77a.pdf to view on the screen or draw on letter paper.

-We can see in the figure that ions are spattered but they stay roughly at constant radii, where electrons tend to keep the similar radii because Coulomb forces make the positive and negative species togather in the sphere.
+We can see in the figure that ions are spattered but they stay roughly at constant radii, where electrons tend to have the similar trend because Coulomb forces make the positive and negative species togather in the sphere.

 Code: @md3-para7.f03 with the parameter file paramE7.h, ca. 1600 lines.